 Compared with Nitori, MUJI has a higher quality, more style and sophistication in design, but more expensive and less variety.
 MUJI has basic fashion and food items, too.
 I’d call MUJI a “lifestyle” shop whereas Nitori is a “home products” shop.
 MUJI stores are also everywhere.

-Like everywhere else in the world, IKEA shops are vast and located outside the city.
+IKEA shops are vast and located outside the city like everywhere else in the world.
 Consider going there for a full-day shopping spree.
 There are free shuttle buses from the nearest big train station.
 There’s an English version IKEA online store and it recently started delivery service for small items.

 3. Second-hand electronics, furniture, and items